orcmid/nfoTools/docs/dev/D211101/f/FAIL5/index.md

 C/C++ Intellisense feature finds nothing objectionable except the suspicious "+" on line 9.
 It is valuable to notice that VS Code does not identify any other concern.
-(Without that "+" the code appears to be a legitimate definition of a function named `operator`, although that usage is discouraged, but not forbidden in C Language because of its significance as a keyword in C++.)
+(Without that "+" the code appears to be a legitimate definition of a function named `operator`.
+That usage is discouraged, but not forbidden, in C Language because of its significance as a keyword in C++.)

 ### Project Link Errors